balakreshnan/synapseAnalytics/DataGovernance/datasecruityself.md

 ## why Databases other than files?

 This is a topic which is kinda important.
 Files accessing with few rows are easy and nothing is challenging but when the file sizes grows in gigabytes or terabytes and more it becomes hard and time consuming to access.
 To provide a solution data bases are their technologies are alternate.
-Not only that conncurrency and multiple user access are well suited in database.
+Not only that concurrency and multiple user access are well suited in database.
 Also data bases and related technologies provide storage not for just one application but may be one or more, sharing model.

 ## Self service Security